waldo-vision/waldo/docs/src/pages/legal/index.md

 ---
 title: Legal
-description: All of Waldo Vision's legal documents in one place.
+description: All of Waldo Vision Vision's legal documents in one place.
 layout: ../../layouts/MainLayout.astro
 ---